Graph Neural Networks for Fast Contingency Analysis of Power Systems: Solution Framework

-\begin{itemize} \item As proposed in \cite{donnot-01906170}, the architecture includes three main building blocks, i.e., an encoder, GD layers, and a decoder.
-In this work, we use fully-connected NN layers for both the encoder and decoder where the former transforms the latent variables into a low-dimensional subspace and the latter provides a function to compute the output.
-GD layers, \eqref{eqn: GD layer}, are applied within the encoder and decoder to propagate the features whilst applying the structural vector $\tau$ which is defined by the list of edges in the network. \item While not discussed in \cite{donnot-01906170}, the number of conditional neurons $N^{\mathrm{GD}}$ considered per line affects the accuracy of the GD dropout architecture.
-Moreover, an increase in the number of neurons per line increases the number of parameters to be computed by the model.
-Based on multiple sensitivity simulations, we determined that a minimum of two guided neurons per line is sufficient to effectively represent the structural change i.e., the length $\tau$ of length $ N^{\mathrm{N-1}} = \alpha\cdot\norm{\mathcal{E}}$ \end{itemize}
+\begin{itemize} \item As proposed in \cite{donnot-01906170}, the architecture includes three main building blocks, i.e., an encoder, GDNN layers, and a decoder.
+In this work, we use Fully-Connected NN (FCNN) layers for both the encoder and decoder, where the encoder transforms the latent variables into a low-dimensional subspace, and the decoder provides a function to compute the output.
+GDNN layers, \eqref{eqn: GD layer}, are applied within the encoder and decoder to propagate the features whilst applying the structural vector $\tau$, which is defined by the list of edges in the network. \item While not discussed in \cite{donnot-01906170}, the number of conditional neurons $N^{\mathrm{GD}}$ considered per line affects the accuracy of the GDNN architecture.
+Moreover, an increase in the number of neurons per line increases the number of parameters to be trained by the GDNN model.
+Based on multiple sensitivity simulations, we determined that a minimum of two guided neurons per line is sufficient to effectively represent each topology change i.e., the length of vector $\tau_{\mathrm{e}}$ in \eqref{eqn:gd_str} is defined as $ N^{\mathrm{N-1}} = \alpha\cdot\norm{\mathcal{E}}=2\cdot\norm{\mathcal{E}}$. \end{itemize}